The friction problem: Why we skip steps (even important ones)

 The pattern

 The step is important.
-We all agree it's important.
-We still skip it.
-Every time, the reason is the same: too much friction for the value it delivers in the moment.
+Everyone agrees it’s important.
+We still skip it, and every time the reason is the same: too much friction for the value it delivers in the moment.

 If you've run into something similar (a process that kept getting skipped until you found a way to reduce the friction) I'd love to hear about it in the comments.